sarashamas/docs-calendar/docs/guides/configuration.md

 ### Linking editor fields to the data

 :::info
-To link the editor field to the corresponding data field, you need to provide a unique **key** for the editor field.
+To link the editor field to the corresponding event data field, you need to provide a unique **key** for the editor field.
 The value of this key will be set automatically in the event data object.
 You can also provide the initial event data via this key.

 ~~~jsx {5,13,24-25,30-31,38-39}
 // editor settings